 “The Witch Queen?”

-“No dummy,” she slapped his chest playfully, “The Witch Mother.”
+“No dummy,” she slapped his chest, “the Witch Mother.”

 He bent close to her and kissed her forehead.
-“So you do know what the word dyslexic means after all.”
+“So you know what dyslexic means.”

-Hailey chuckled and hit him in the face with a pillow in attempt to smother him.
-He laughed along with her as they flopped over on the bed, exchanging a long kiss, and then began to make love.
+Hailey chuckled and hit him in the face with a pillow to smother him.
+He laughed along with her as they flopped over on the bed, exchanging a long kiss, and then made love.

-Jake waited until dawn‘s early light before making his way to the Witch Mother’s abode.
+Jake waited until dawn’s early light before making his way to the Witch Mother’s abode.
 She was at home in her herb garden with her clutter of cats roving around the yard with her.
-He paused at the gate, and smiled to herself as if she somehow knew that he’d be there.
-She kept humming to herself as some of the cats noticed their guest, and many came to welcome him.
-This time, he hadn’t brought them any treats, so some quickly lost interest in him.
+He stopped at the gate.
+She smiled to herself, as if knowing that he’d be there.
+She kept humming to herself as her cats noticed their guest, and came over to welcome him.
+This time, he hadn’t brought them any treats, so many of them quickly lost interest in him.

-“You’re earlier than last time,” she spoke as she was still collecting clippings of sage and sweetgrass.
-“Don’t tell me that you’re out of opium so soon.”
+“You’re earlier than last time,” she spoke, as she was still collecting clippings of sage and sweetgrass.
+“Don’t tell me you’re out of opium so soon.”

-Jakes smiled to himself, “I see that you’ve been talking to Hailey.”
+Jake smiled to himself.
+“I see that you’ve been talking to Hailey.”

-“She is one of my initiates in the covenant.
-You could almost say she is like a sister to me, as Casey was to you.” the old woman stopped and looked back at him.
-“Many in this commune come to me for guidance when all I ask is that they become part of all this you see.”
+“She is one of my pupils in the covenant.
+She’s like a sister to me, as Casey was a brother to you.”
+Witch Mother stopped to address him.
+“Many here come to me for guidance.
+All I ask from them is that they become part of our commune.”

 Jake looked down at his scarred hands.
 He had done his share of hard work in the commune.
-“When you found me lost in the snow-”
+“When you found me, I got lost in the snow-”

 “I hate to be a bother about it-”

-“Then I welcome you in again for a spell,” She went over to open the old wooden gate and gestured him in cordially into her yard.
+“Then I welcome you in again for a spell.”
+She paced over to open the old wooden gate and gestured him into her yard.
 He followed her down the stone path leading to a small cottage.
-“Let’s try something a little more unconventional.”
+“Let’s try something different this time.
+Something more—unconventional.”
 She held her basket of herbs in one arm and slung her other arm over his.
-Together they made their way into her little cottage and she closed the door behind them.
+Together, they made their way into her little cottage, and she closed the door behind them.